Jaw Pain After Wisdom Tooth Extraction: What’s Normal, Timeline, and When to Seek Help

 Yes, many people still feel mild jaw discomfort or tightness about two weeks after their wisdom teeth are removed.

-At two weeks, deeper tissues are still recovering, which can leave muscles and connective tissue temporarily tight, especially if jaw movement has been limited.
+At two weeks, deeper tissues are still recovering, which can leave muscles and connective tissue temporarily tight if jaw movement has been limited.

 Common reasons for discomfort at two weeks include: